thomasgwatson/twicefire/src/content/campcontact2022.md

 What is the way out?
 We certainly need to stage a series of interventions.
 Some possible ideas:
 - Hard-cap camp numbers
 - Maybe even reduce numbers down from our previous highs of 170
-- Offer and do LESS; are there things we can put do without?
+- Offer and do LESS; are there things we can do without?
 Do we need to trim down our offerings to mitigate being overwhelmed by complexity
 - Document more; FYI Slack is the graveyard of corporate knowledge; all messages now disappear after three months unless we pay the big dollars.
 Is there some other central hub
 - Do a whole retrospective on Strike; having a strike play-book and better comms to the whole camp about strike would be a great start.
 Lots of camps start strike earlier than us, perhaps we need to follow suit.

 As it stands now, there is a very good chance that I will not attend the next burn.
+On playa I was like "I want a do-over; to come back and do my job right".
+And returning to my partner and sharing the stories... well, she's not as keen.
 But I hope the above gives Camp Contact some documentation for the years ahead.
 So, I will end with a literal reiteration of my key points, and wish y'all good luck.

 #### Key Difficulties
 - Strongest winds in BRC living memory during build